 Why is there not a gradual increase in the earnings of the agricultural classes, who form 30 per cent of the masses?
 In the first place, a protective tariff brings no benefit to them, but compels them to pay an enormous tax, not only to defray the expenses of the Government, but to build up other industries.
-The farmer with a family whose home is not worth over \$2,000 pays as much with a family whose home is not worth over \$2,000 pays as much tax to the General Government as Rockefeller, who is reputed to be worth over \$100,000,000-a man who is worth more than the value of all the farms, including lands, fences, and buildings, in either of the States of Maine, New Hampshire, Vermont, Con-necticut, Delaware, South Carolina, Florida, Alabama, Missis-sippi, Louisiana, Arkansas, Washington, or Oregon.
-The revenues of the Government are raised, not by a tax on what you have, but on what you do not have and what you are what you have, but on what you do not have and what you are obliged to buy.
-There can never be prosperity in this country until this monstrous system of taxation is abolished and the rev-enues of the Government are raised by a tax on property and not on toil.
+The farmer with a family whose home is not worth over \$2,000 pays as much with a family whose home is not worth over \$2,000 pays as much tax to the General Government as Rockefeller, who is reputed to be worth over \$100,000,000-a man who is worth more than the value of all the farms, including lands, fences, and buildings, in either of the States of Maine, New Hampshire, Vermont, Connecticut, Delaware, South Carolina, Florida, Alabama, Mississippi, Louisiana, Arkansas, Washington, or Oregon.

+The revenues of the Government are raised, not by a tax on what you have a what were deeped and what you are the second what you have a result of the second when the what you have, but on what you do not have and what you are obliged to buy.
+There can never be prosperity in this country until this monstrous system of taxation is abolished and the revenues of the Government are raised by a tax on property and not on toil.
 There is not a civilized nation on earth, except the United on toil.
 There is not a civilized nat States, that has not an income tax.